-To enable the serial interface on the system, the configuration file (MODE.TXT) must only contain a two-digit address ranging from "00" to "99".
-You can use ID "00" if using a single TecMP3 that was purchased after July 2009.
+To enable the serial interface on the system, the configuration file

+(MODE.TXT) must contain a two-digit address ranging from "00" to "32".
 This address assignment seems unnecessary for RS-232 applications because RS-232 is a one-to-one interface.
 However, it is necessary for us because we want to provide a uniform protocol for both RS-232 and RS-485.
+Use ID "00" if individual addressing is not required.

-The benefit of a uniform protocol is that it allows us to control multiple systems from a DTE, which has only a single RS-232 port.
+The benefit of a uniform protocol is that it allows us to control multiple systems from a DTE, which has only a RS-232 port.
 In this case a RS-232 to RS-485 hardware converter is needed to convert the DTE's RS-232 port into a RS-485 port.
 The communication protocol uses software handshake on a per-byte basis.
-That is, for every byte the TecMP3 receives, it sends a confirmation byte to the DTE.
+That is, for every byte it receives, the system sends a confirmation byte to the DTE.
 The DTE must not send the next byte until it receives the confirmation (one exception explained below).
 A communication session always starts with a selection process.